Cala Varques: How to get there and all its secrets

 The water of Cala Varques Beach is completely transparent and crystal clear.
 It remains shallow until very far out and you can walk, touching the bottom for a long time.
 This makes it ideal for less confident swimmers.

-What to do in Cala Varques?
+Things to do at Cala Varques

 cala varques beach

-Enjoy its crystal clear waters snorkelling
+Snorkel in its crystal clear waters

 Explore the Caves near Cala Varques